 If you visit the museum website, you'll find that it is as rambling as the museum.
-It's nearly impossible to find out how paintings are organized.
+It's difficult to find out how paintings are organized.
 Here, we attempt to map out where and how the paintings are grouped and to give you some guidance on the highlights.
 The collection of Italian and Spanish paintings are found on the entire first floor of the Denon wing.
 French and Northern schools are arranged in chronological order and are found on the entire second floor of the Cour Carrée and the Richelieu wing.

 Check with Booking.com to find today's sale prices on hotel rooms in every arrondissement of Paris.
 Save 20% to 30%… or even more!

-With so many images, your chances of experiencing art fatigue is great, especially if you think you're going to study each and every painting in the Louvre.
+With so many images,, your chances of experiencing art fatigue is great especially if you think you're going to study each and every painting in the Louvre.
 If you're interested in a particular group of paintings, our advice is to head there directly with blinders on (so to speak).
 Another good tip is to book a guided Louvre tour that takes you to the highlights and then gives you some spare time to take in other areas.
 We'll link you to the most popular Louvre museum guided tour.

 This is one of our favorite areas of the Louvre.
 It's the world's most important collection of French paintings with works by Jean Louis David, Georges de la Tour, Jean-Antoine Watteau, Jean-Auguste Ingres and Delacroix.
 Level one of the Denon wing is dedicated to large-format 19th-century paintings by David and Delacroix.
 We just can't get enough of Jean-Honore Fragonard's whimsical paintings - there are at least a dozen including The Lock, Blind Man's Bluff and Adoration of the Sheperds.
 Richelieu, Sully & Denon wings.

-Also known as Jupiter and Antiope, Jean-Antoine Watteau's study of opposites, depicts the pale, sleeping Antiope with the swarthy satyr, crowned with grape vines to symbolize Bacchus.
+Also known as Jupiter and Antiope, Jean-Antoine Watteau's study of opposites depicts the pale, sleeping Antiope with the swarthy satyr, crowned with grape vines to symbolize Bacchus.
 The painting, inspired by Greek and Roman mythology is the story of Antiope, the daughter of King Nycteus of Thebes, who was seduced by Zeus in the form of a satyr.
 Level 2, Sully Wing, Room 36.

-Contrary to what you may think, Eugene Delacroix's iconic painting is not about the French Revolution but of the Paris uprising of July 1830, another important event in French history.
+Contrary to what you may think, Eugene Delacroix's iconic painting is not about the French Revolution but about the Paris uprising of July 1830, another important event in French history.
 The image features Liberty as a bare-breasted woman, with a look of steely determination; in one hand, she holds a French flag and in the other an infantry gun.
 Denon wing, Room 77.

 Hyacinthe Rigaud's famous portrait of the Sun King was originally intended as a gift for Philip V of Spain but it never made it to him.
 The Sun King and his court were so pleased with it that they kept it for themselves.
 Louis XIV's exquisite coronation robes and powerful stance capture him as the ultimate image of absolute power.
 Level 2, Sully wing, Room 34.